Measurement is the difference in actionable insights and vague generalities

 POLAR QUESTIONS

 “Yes and No” questions, referred to as “Polar Questions” provide a more definitive level of response which some CISO’s prefer to Ordinal responses.
 At V3 we believe that Polar Responses do not capture the level of maturity of a particular control.
-We understand that people naturally prefer the simplicity of binary responses, but we believe that in cybersecurity, binary responses lead to a false sense of security.
+We understand that people naturally prefer the simplicity of whole numbered responses, but we believe that in cybersecurity, whole number responses lead to a false sense of security.
 Consider the example below.

 Answering “Yes” or “No” does not provide the necessary insight to provide a response aligned with the intent of the control.
 We must understand the level of maturity associated with the control to have an understanding of the effectiveness of the control.